bitcoin-sv/bsv-components-library/net/doc/README.md

 internally composed of multiple *Handlers*, each one of them  taking care of an specific part of the *Bitcoin Protocol*, so we have then different status, each one related to one specific Handler.

-> In the **JCL-Net Advance** chapter we'll dive into more complex confguration and how to fineñtune each Handler separately.
+> In the **JCL-Net Advance** chapter we'll dive into more complex configuration and how to fineñtune each Handler separately.

 Like with a regular Event, we can define the "forEach" callback in a separate method, and inspect the different State Event Objects to get all the information we need from them.